babidi34/monitoring-prometheus/README.md

+Here’s the updated **README** to include the modification of the `inventory.ini` file before running the playbooks.

+---

 # Project: Node Exporter Secure Deployment and Prometheus Update

 This project is designed to securely deploy **Node Exporter** instances on client servers and update the **Prometheus** instance on the Linux-Man infrastructure to scrape metrics from those client servers.

-For each client, you will clone the repository into the client folder, modify the configuration file based on the client environment, and then run the Ansible playbooks to generate certificates, deploy the Node Exporter, and update Prometheus with the new target.
+For each client, you will clone the repository into the client folder, modify the configuration file based on the client environment, update the inventory file to reflect the client’s server details, and then run the Ansible playbooks to generate certificates, deploy the Node Exporter, and update Prometheus with the new target.

 ## Objectives:
 1. **Securely deploy Node Exporter**: Generate and deploy TLS certificates to client servers and configure Node Exporter to expose metrics over HTTPS.
 2. **Prometheus target update**: Add the new client servers as scrape targets in the **Prometheus** configuration on the Linux-Man infrastructure, using secure TLS settings.
-3. **Client-specific project management**: For each client, clone the repository, update the configuration file, and execute the Ansible playbooks.
+3. **Client-specific project management**: For each client, clone the repository, update the configuration and inventory files, and execute the Ansible playbooks.

 ---